-The financial services industry is experiencing seismic change with increased regulation coupled with customer expectation for services to be delivered faster.
-Unfortunately, the shorter the customer journey, the less time is available to detect irregularities which may indicate that fraud is being perpetrated.
-Therefore, the objective is to detect potential issues as early as possible and to allow corrective action to be taken.
-Continuous monitoring and auditing is about making effective use of data within an organisation to achieve this objective.
+The financial services industry is experiencing seismic change with increased regulation, coupled with customer expectation for services to be delivered faster.
+Unfortunately, the shorter the customer journey, the less time is available to detect irregularities which may indicate fraud.
+Therefore, the objective is to identify potential issues as early as possible to allow corrective action.
+Continuous monitoring and auditing make effective use of data within an organisation to achieve this objective.

-Audits are undertaken on a periodic basis to satisfy regulatory requirements or to adhere to internal policies.
-With vast amounts of data available in a multitude of different systems throughout an organisation, data can be collected and processed on a daily basis or real-time with dashboards, and report detail available for auditors to verify the level of compliance.
-Where the data indicates that one or more processes have failed, corrective action can be taken.
+Companies undertake periodically to satisfy regulatory requirements or to adhere to internal policies.
+With vast amounts of data available in a multitude of different systems throughout an organisation, data can be collected and processed daily or real-time with dashboards, and report detail to auditors to verify the level of compliance.
+Where the data indicates that one or more processes have failed, the business can take corrective action.

-Problems identified during official audits undertaken by regulators and authorities can have serious consequences such as licences being revoked or substantial financial sanctions being imposed.
-Having additional lines of defence mitigate this risk:
+Problems identified during official audits undertaken by regulators and authorities can have serious consequences such as revocation of licences or imposed financial sanctions.
+The following three lines of defence mitigate this risk:

-- Departmental monitoring and auditing – performed within the department checking their own adherence to standards and procedures.
-This includes other monitoring which forms part of standard operating procedures such as security monitoring and fraud detection.
+- Departmental monitoring and auditing – performed within the department checking their adherence to standards and procedures; including other monitoring which forms part of standard processes such as security monitoring and fraud detection.

-- Internal audits – undertaken by an internal team that looks at the entire business.
-Results from internal audits influence how and what new standards, procedures and controls are created to strengthen and protect the business.
+- Internal audit – undertaken by an internal team that looks at the business – results from internal audits influence the creation and adaptation of standards, procedures and controls to strengthen and protect the company.

-- External audits – as with internal audit, the results will influence how and what new standards, procedures and controls are implemented.
-External audits can be statutory or voluntary but are undertaken by a third party.
+- External audits – as with internal audit, the results influence standards, procedures and controls.
+However, external audits can be statutory or voluntary, and undertaken by a third party.

-With traditional auditing, controls to be audited are identified manually, performed cyclically such as every six months or annually depending on the risks, and assessed and tested based on a sample of data.
-With continuous auditing, the process is automated, repeatable and provides greater insight into potential risks.
+With traditional auditing, controls are identified manually, performed cyclically such as every six months or annually depending on the risks, and assessed and tested based on a sample of data.
+With continuous auditing, the process is automated, repeatable and provides greater insight into potential threats.

 - The more data sources available, the greater the reporting capability.
 Every new data point adds an extra dimension of reporting and insight.